Fraud Blocker

 “We have laid the puzzle of current and verified research in different fields to a broader and more detailed picture of the course of events.
 It will form a starting point for future research to gain a better understanding and, in the long term, researchers may also find solutions to slow down the process,” says Anders Wåhlin.i

 What can we do to maintain healthy, flexible arteries as we age?
 Unfortunately, if you are ageing.. it’s a bit late but still better than never.
-We are what we eat, it has been said, and in my personal experience, at age 72, I witness a direct correlation between sugars and carbs and memory loss.
+We are what we eat, it has been said, and in my personal experience, at age 72, I witnessed a direct correlation between sugars and carbs and memory loss.
 Given that these foods acidify me, I do my best to maintain a daily regimen of greens and plenty of alkaline hydrogen-rich water.

 I should add that I’m no expert.
 As most of my readers, I simply continue to search for answers.
-My first exposure to the concept that plaque – the stuff that stiffens arteries – was a combination of cholesterol and calcium came to me via the late Sang Whang, author of Reverse Ageing and one of my personal influencer/mentors.
+My first exposure to the concept that plaque – the stuff that stiffens arteries – was a combination of cholesterol and calcium came to me via the late Sang Whang, author of Reverse Ageing and one of my personal influencers/mentors.

 Story Source: